ioBroker/ioBroker.admin/src-rx/src/components/JsonConfigComponent/SCHEMA.md

     - `icon` - if icon should be shown: `auth`, `send`, `web`, `warning`, `error`, `info`, `search`.
 You can use `base64` icons.
 (Request via issue if you need more icons)
     - `useNative` - if adapter returns result with `native` attribute it will be used for configuration.
 If `saveConfig` is true, the user will be requested to save the configuration.
     - `showProcess` - Show spinner while request is in progress
+    - `timeout` - timeout for request in ms. Default: none.

 - `setState` - button that set instance's state
     - `id` - 'info.test'